SRI-CSL/parsley-lang/test/nitf/README.md

 The NITF file consists of the NITF file header and one or more segment(s).
 A segment consists of a sub-header and data fields as shown on FIGURE 3.
 An example is provided in Appendix E, TABLE E-11.

+## Questions (Briland):

+1. What is the best way to express `datetime` fields in Parsley?
+2. What would be the best way to approach to the fields in the image subheader?
+It seems as `string` would be the best way to represent most of them.
+3. How can we represent `required` and `not required` fields in Parsley?